-1. Using native and water wise grasses in landscapes has proven benefits.
+- 1. Using native and water wise grasses in landscapes has proven benefits. - a.

-a.
 Water savings.
 Conversion projects can yield significant water savings, often ranging from 25-75% compared to traditional turfgrass.
+Along Colorado's Front Range, Kentucky bluegrass requires about 24 to 30 inches of supplemental irrigation, or more if the irrigation system is less efficient. - b.
 The water-saving potential of a project depends on the difference between the current and future water use.
-The following are major factors:

-- 1. Current water use - a.
+The following are major factors: - 1.
+Current water use - a.
 How much irrigation does the existing landscape vegetation require? - b.
 How efficient is the existing irrigation system? - c.
 How is the irrigation system scheduled and managed? - d.
-How much irrigation is being applied? - 2.
-Future water use - a.
-How much irrigation does the native or water wise grass require?
+How much irrigation is being applied?

-b.
-What water requirements will remain (shrubs, trees, retained turfgrass, other vegetation) that will differ from the new native grass requirements?

-c.
-How much water will be saved through better irrigation equipment, layout, and management, as well as leak repair?

-b.
-To maximize water savings, use a grass type with a low irrigation requirement (8-10 inches of supplemental irrigation per growing season) and complete water-saving irrigation updates, if the irrigation system will continue to be used after establishment.
-Along Colorado's Front Range, Kentucky bluegrass requires 24 inches of supplemental irrigation, or more if the irrigation system is less efficient.

-a.
+2. Future water use

+- a.
+How much irrigation does the native grass require? - b.
+How much irrigation will be needed to water the shrubs, trees, turgrass, and any other vegetation that is retained? - c.
+How much water will be saved through better irrigation equipment, layout, and management, as well as leak repair? - c.
+To maximize water savings, use a grass type with a low irrigation requirement (8-10 inches of supplemental irrigation per growing season).
+Also, complete irrigation updates that will reduce water waste to ensure good seed germination, establishment, and appearance during dry periods. - d.
+Drought tolerance.
+During drought conditions or watering restrictions, native grasses don't have to be irrigated.
+This allows irrigation to be redirected to other landscape areas.
+If they're not watered in summer, native grasses may go dormant (turn brown), but will often regrow when irrigation or rainfall returns, even years later.
+Their drought tolerance can prevent having to relandscape after watering restrictions are lifted. - e.
 Maintenance savings.
 Most native and water wise grasses require less mowing and fertilization.
 For example, naturalistic prairie grass mixes or blue grama areas can be mowed as little as once per year in late winter and fertilized only during establishment.
 Buffalograss and cold-hardy Bermudagrass can be mowed once every 4-8 weeks and fertilized once or twice in mid-summer.
 For comparison, Kentucky bluegrass is typically mowed weekly (or 26 times per year in Colorado) and fertilized three to four times per growing season.
 To maximize maintenance savings, choose a grass option that can be mowed and fertilized infrequently.

-b.
+- f.
 Environmental benefits.
 Native grasses provide valuable habitat and food sources for insects, birds, and wildlife.
 Many animal species are dependent upon native grasses to reproduce.
-To maximize the environmental benefits for insects, birds, and wildlife, choose a mixture of native grasses consistent with the reference plant community in the NRCS Ecological Site Description for that location.
+To maximize the environmental benefits for insects, birds, and wildlife, choose a mixture of native grasses that are naturally found in your area.
+The reference plant community in the NRCS Ecological Site Description can be a helpful resource.
 Choose species that are commonly found in the area in similar ecological conditions.
-Incorporate native flowers, shrubs and forbs if feasible.
+Incorporate native flowers, shrubs and forbs if feasible. - g.

-c.
 Livability benefits.
-Including grasses in urban landscapes can improve water and air quality, sequester carbon, manage stormwater, and moderate urban heat.
+Including grasses in urban landscapes can improve water and air quality, sequester carbon, manage stormwater, and moderate urban heat. - h.

-d.
 Community benefits.
 Native and water wise grass projects can contribute to an organization's sustainability and climate resiliency goals.
 If education is included, it can create an opportunity for community members to be better informed about resource stewardship, local ecology, and the value of natural resources.